Skip to content

 Throughout his literary career, Yeats used evocative and allusive imagery and symbolism.
 His main themes were drawn from Irish mythology, nationalism, and mysticism.

-Yeats’ first significant publication was The Island of Statues which was serialized in the Dublin University Press in 1885.
+Yeats’ first significant publication was The Island of Statues, serialized in the Dublin University Press in 1885.
 It was a two-act fantasy play that was never republished as a complete work until 2014.
-After this, his first official solo publication was Mosada: A Dramatic Poem which was released in 1886.
-This was followed by the publication of one of his best collections of poems The Wanderings of Oisin and Other Poems in 1889.
+After this, his first official solo publication was Mosada: A Dramatic Poem, released in 1886.
+This was followed by the publication of one of his best collections of poems, The Wanderings of Oisin and Other Poems, in 1889.

-Yeats was an Irish nationalistic writer, and he declared that many times.
-He showed his nationalism in his play The Countess Kathleen in 1892 and his poem Easter 1916 which was originally published in 1921.
-Yeats wrote Easter 1916 as a reaction to the Easter Rising that was happening in Ireland against British rule.
+Yeats was an Irish nationalist writer, and he declared that many times.
+He showed nationalism in his play The Countess Kathleen in 1892 and his poem Easter 1916, initially published in 1921.
+Yeats wrote Easter 1916 as a reaction to the Easter Rising in Ireland against British rule.

 Reminiscing his country, Yeats wrote the Lake Isle of Innisfree while in London in 1888.
-This poem is Yeats’ most famous one and it was first published in 1890.
-It depicts his love for the countryside where he spent his childhood, and his infatuation with spirituality was heavily shown in the verses.
+This poem is Yeats’ most famous one, first published in 1890.
+It depicts his love for the countryside, where he spent his childhood, and his infatuation with spirituality is heavily shown in the verses.

 Legacy